 Once you have established all of the information you need to collect as part of your rental application in Florida, you’ll likely want to charge prospective tenants an application fee to cover the cost of checking their income, credit history, and landlord references.

 The amount a landlord can charge for a rental application varies from state to state.
-For example, in California, the maximum amount you can charge (as of 2021) is $53.33 per applicant.
 The state of Florida does not limit the amount a landlord can charge for application fees.
 Instead, it is advised that they do not charge more than the average out-of-pocket expense.
 For this reason, most application fees will be around $30-$50.

 As a landlord in Florida, it is up to you whether you pay this fee yourself, or pass it on to the tenant.
-If you are using property-management software like Landlord Studio, there is a built-in tenant screening service that gives you the ability to easily pass the charge on to the tenant, if you wish to do so.
+If you are using property-management software like Landlord Studio, there is a built-in tenant screening service.
+Tenant screening reports with Landlord Studio cost as little as $45 per report and this expense can easily be passed onto the tenant.

 Whether your rental properties are in Florida, California, or New York, you will encounter different laws for rental applications and fees.
 Familiarize yourself with the differences before taking applications, to ensure you remain within the guidelines.

-To make the rental application process as smooth as possible, aim to be consistent and clear with your tenant screening.
-Using Landlord Studio you can collect tenant applications, prescreen tenants, and automate comprehensive tenant screening reports highlighting red flags and providing invaluable insights to help guide you in making the best decision for your rental.
+To make the rental application process as smooth as possible, aim to be consistent and clear with your application and tenant screening process.

 There is state-specific legislation when it comes to rental applications in Florida, so it is essential to be aware of it before you start screening prospective tenants.
 Consider protected classes, ESAs, and service members to protect yourself in the event of a lawsuit.